IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 All the reservoirs must be defined as columns of these files.

-If you have daily natural hydro inflows data just input the daily amount at the first hour of every day if the reservoir have daily or weekly storage capacity.
+If you have daily natural water inflows data just input the daily amount at the first hour of every day if the reservoir have daily or weekly storage capacity.

 Internally, all the values below 1e-5 times the maximum system demand of each area will be converted into 0 by the model.

-Natural hydro outflows
+Natural water outflows
 ----------------------

 A description of the data included in the file ``oT_Data_HydroOutflows.csv`` follows: